 Periodic Table of the Elements visualizes the chemical elements and each of their properties in a 3D space.
 It incorporates the basic interactions of HoloLens such as gaze and air tap.
 Users can learn about the elements with animated 3D models.
 They can visually understand an element's electron shell and its nucleus - which is composed of protons and neutrons.

-After I first experienced HoloLens, a periodic table app was an idea I knew that I wanted to experiment with in mixed reality.
+After I first experienced HoloLens, I knew I wanted to experiment with a periodic table app in mixed reality.
 Since each element has many data points that are displayed with text, I thought it would be great subject matter for exploring typographic composition in a 3D space.
-Being able to visualize the element's electron model was another interesting part of this project.
+Giving users the chance to visualize the element's electron model was another interesting part of this project.

 For the default view of the periodic table, I imagined three-dimensional boxes that would contain the electron model of each element.
 The surface of each box would be translucent so that the user could get a rough idea of the element's volume.
 With gaze and air tap, the user could open up a detailed view of each element.
 To make the transition between table view and detail view smooth and natural, I made it similar to the physical interaction of a box opening in real life.

 In detail view, I wanted to visualize the information of each element with beautifully rendered text in 3D space.
 The animated 3D electron model is displayed in the center area and can be viewed from different angles.

 The user can change the surface type by air tapping the buttons on the bottom of the table - they can switch between plane, cylinder, sphere, and scatter.

 Common controls and patterns used in this app